jon-brandy/hackthebox/Categories/Machines/Previse/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/19fe0d13-ab35-45bb-a7d8-37da76d25a3c)

-12. Found several pages that could be our foothold, but one page caught my attention fully, the accounts.php page.
+12. Found several pages that could be our foothold, but two pages caught my attention fully, the accounts.php page and files.php page.
 13. After registered dummy account, we can logged in and see all the pages without burp again.

 > CREATING ACCOUNR